conormcafee/sweeney-todd-barbers/site/content/about.md

   We cater for all ages and styles and no hair style is too challenging for us.

-  With nearly 50 years combined experience, you are in safe hands with Sandra and Ruth - we have the experience and know-how to transform your image and have you looking ship shape in no time.
+  With nearly 60 years combined experience, you are in safe hands with Sandra, Ruth & Olivia - we have the experience and know-how to transform your image and have you looking ship shape in no time.

   Our friendly and open atmosphere means we can cater for all of your needs -